 Dursey Island cable car – Beara

 Opened in 1969 and still very much in use, the Dursey Island cable car is one of the most unique attractions in the Beara Peninsula linking the tip of the Beara Peninsula mainland with Dursey Island.
 Animals such as sheep and cows are frequent passengers on the cable car, the only cable car in Ireland.
 The ride takes approximately ten minutes and it can only take six people at the time.
-You will get the opportunity to jump on board if walking The Beara Way or cycling section 2 of the Wild Atlantic Way.
+You will get the opportunity to jump on board if walking The Beara Way or cycling the Wild Atlantic Way.

 Carrick-a-Rede rope bridge – Northern Ireland